 What is Dé in the eyes of this Taoist beholder?
 According to the dictionary, virtue also means “a quality that is good or admirable, but not necessarily in terms of morality”.
 So, what human quality does everyone on the planet admire?
 After years of world travel(2), I concluded this “good” to be personal integrity.
 It runs silent and deep in people regardless of local factors like religion, education, wealth, and age.
 It is also something hard to put my finger on… but that’s not going to stop me!
 First, I’ll set up the criteria as I see it.

 At some level, or under certain circumstances, I find everyone despises hypocrisy and dishonesty.
 This I’m guessing is the result of a ‘fairness instinct’ common in at least ‘higher’ social animals (3).
-Hypocrisy and dishonesty are especially irksome if we’re the target, cum victim.
-We’re a lot more forgiving when it is our own hypocrisy or dishonest.
+Hypocrisy and dishonesty are especially irksome if we’re the victim.
+We’re a lot more forgiving when it is our own hypocrisy or dishonesty.
 However, I think we’re usually unaware of the discrepancy.
 Our desire driven blind spot, along with clever rationalizations to justify our hypocrisy, guarantees this double standard.

 There’s No Escape

 There is no escaping life’s lessons.
 The more you sleep in life’s class, the more you flunk your grade level and have to repeat that grade.
-You see, it is not making mistakes that is the problem, it is continuing to make the same mistakes throughout life.
+You see, it is not making mistakes that are the problem, it is continuing to make the same mistakes throughout life.
 That’s why my creed must be: wake up, pay attention, and be as rigorously self-honest as humanly possible.

-(3) We have been long locked away in a prison of belief from which science is gradually helping free us.
+(3) We have long been locked away in a prison of belief from which science is gradually helping free us.
 In particular, is our belief that we are ‘above instinct’ and capable of free choice.
 Spiritual paths both prop up these beliefs and attempt to help us cope with the consequences of those beliefs.
 It is an ironic mission.

 It is notable that Buddha’s Four Truths, taken by themselves, are a perfection of natural science aimed squarely at us.
 However, the evidence must be gathered in from one’s own personal experience to prove they are true.
 The advantage of modern science is the gathering of empirical proof, and we need all the help we can get!

 I just saw a report on 60 Minutes that really demonstrates the fairness instinct, and shows how it is the basis for what we as adults do.
 Of course, they didn’t come right out and call it ‘the fairness instinct’.
 Science moves slowly… but surely.
-Check out the progress: The Infant Cognition Center at Yale.
+Check out the progress.
+Google: The Infant Cognition Center at Yale.
 Watch the Baby Lab video clip, What your baby knows might freak you out.